 And really if you think about it, this was a press conference about the iPhone not Verizon.
 Verizon is just the new host for the iPhone.
-The phone made the news “newsworthy” and Verizon’s role is simply to support it.
+The phone made the announcement newsworthy and Verizon’s role is simply to support it.

 I believe there were three winners with this announcement: Apple and the customers of AT&T and Verizon.
 Clearly, Apple is the big winner as ultimately it has access to more customers.
 However, the customers of AT&T and Verizon also stand to win as each company is fighting a battle for users with the same device.
 That most likely means that consumers can look forward to service costs becoming more competitive.

-What is so interesting about this from a brand perspective is that the brand that Verizon and AT&T sell (Apple’s iPhone) is what is spurring change.
+What is so interesting about this from a brand perspective is that the brand that phone networks like Verizon and AT&T sell (Apple’s iPhone) is what is spurring change.
 This is evidence that Apple’s brand power far eclipses that of either AT&T or Verizon.
-In fact, one might go so far to say that bringing the iPhone to Verizon has made cellular telephone service providers practically irrelevant.
+In fact, one might go so far to say that bringing the iPhone to Verizon has made phone networks practically irrelevant.

-Neither AT&T or Verizon evoke brand preference or loyalty and this is a problem for them.
+Neither AT&T or Verizon or any of the other phone networks evoke brand preference or loyalty and this is a problem for them.
 Without any reason to choose, the default becomes price – a position I’m sure neither AT&T or Verizon want to claim.

-Unless they do something quickly to reinforce their brands in an effort to create preference, service providers will only be able to compete on price and promotion.
+Unless they do something quickly to reinforce their brands in an effort to create preference, phone networks will only be able to compete on price and promotion.
 The best chance they have as it stands now is the hope to be the exclusive provider of iPhone 5.